Lectures PDFs of slides are best viewed in Adobe Acrobat, rather than in your browser.

 Due in class February 6

 Problem Set 3

 Students will join a small group to discuss a visual display problem of common interest; creation and organization of these groups to be coordinated through the web.
-Students will write a 1-2 page memo before the first group meeting, and each group will write a 5+ page essay for the class on what they have learned, to be distributed by February 25.
-Groups will answer questions from the class on February 28.
+Students will write a 1-2 page memo before the first group meeting, and each group will write a 5+ page essay for the class on what they have learned, to be distributed by February 24.
+Groups will answer questions from the class during the week of February 24.
 See the syllabus for further details.

 Presented in class during the final two weeks

 On an assigned day during the last two weeks of the course, each student will present a poster applying the tools learned in class to their own research.
 Alternatively, students can take an article published in their field and show how better visuals would either more clearly convey the findings or cast doubt on them.
-The final presentation may address problems raised in the breakout session, but it is usually more fruitful for students to tackle a new problem.
+The final presentation may address problems raised in the breakout session or problem sets, but it is usually more fruitful for students to tackle a new problem.

 |Department of Political Science Center for Statistics and the Social Sciences||Copyright 2011–2013 Privacy · Terms|

 Design: Chris Adolph and Erika Steiskal